by Bill McBride on 8/11/2016 08:33:00 AM

 Thursday, August 11, 2016

 In the week ending August 6, the advance figure for seasonally adjusted initial claims was 266,000, a decrease of 1,000 from the previous week's revised level.
 The previous week's level was revised down by 2,000 from 269,000 to 267,000.
 The 4-week moving average was 262,750, an increase of 3,000 from the previous week's revised average.
 The previous week's average was revised down by 500 from 260,250 to 259,750.The previous week was revised down 2,000.

 There were no special factors impacting this week's initial claims.
 This marks 75 consecutive weeks of initial claims below 300,000, the longest streak since 1970.

 The following graph shows the 4-week moving average of weekly claims since 1971.

 Click on graph for larger image.

-This was above the consensus forecast of 276,000, and the low level of the 4-week average suggests few layoffs.
+This was close to the consensus forecast of 265,000.
+The low level of claims suggests relatively few layoffs.

 Posted by Bill McBride on 8/11/2016 08:33:00 AM